neuromation/platform-benchmark/Scenario.md

 #### 3. Present a demo to non-engineers using Jupyter
-* Get a link to the Jupyter which runs in our first container:
+* Get a link to the Jupyter which runs inside our first job:
 `neuro job status training`, and share it with non-engineers.
 * They should open it in browser and run `experiments/demo.ipynb`.